riskydoggo/riskydoggo/README.md

 I'm a third-year Electrical Engineering student and AFROTC cadet at the University of Texas at San Antonio.

-In my free time, I enjoy drawing, petting my cat, and playing basketball ⛹️.
+In my free time, I enjoy drawing, lifting, reading, hiking, and petting my cat!

 Feel free to send me an email at **jjloftus05@outlook.com** if you’d like to reach out.
 Thank you!